 "Doing family and negotiating narrative identities at the dinner table" (Organizer of Session), Narrative Conference: Texts and Identities, University of Kentucky, 1994

-"Family lessons: Tuning in to pragmatic messages across the dinner table" (Organizer of Symposium including 5 graduate student papers), Eighth Annual International Conference on Pragmatics and Language Learning, University of Illinois at Urbana-Champaign, 1994
+"Family lessons: Tuning in to pragmatic messages across the dinner table" (Symposium Organizer), Eighth Annual International Conference on Pragmatics and Language Learning, University of Illinois at Urbana-Champaign, 1994

 "'You think it was a fight?': Co-constructing affect, cognition, face, and family," AAAL (American Association for Applied Linguistics), Baltimore, 1994